 Jonas is founder of Sun Valley Trekking.
 After 20 years

-guiding the fortunes of SVT, Bob has a part-time role in our Yellowstone
+guiding the path of SVT, Bob has a part-time role in our Yellowstone

 operations, and as a guide.
 In his 60’s, the "old man" of